Ameridiem/Math-Assistant.py/README.md

 - January 23, 2022: Function 3x^20 - (3 + x^2)^3 raised a ValueError
     - ValueError only raised when it's in that order in the brackets.
     - Added parameter that tells the user to change the order of the function
+    - With more time, it would be ideal to create a new function that could change the order of every part in brackets from highest power to lowest power so the program can work properly with every type of equation it was supposed to.

 #### Marin Nelson:
 - January 23, 2022: Program was not clear on how to type equations.